-In the case of wildland firefighters, not everyone has to go for a drug test during the hiring process but one should be ready for it.
+In the case of wildland firefighters, not everyone has to go for a drug test for the usage of controlled substances during the hiring process but one should be ready for it.
 After your selection, you might be called anytime 24 hours prior to the scheduled drug test.

 Also, drug tests can be expensive and that’s why many agencies do not conduct them.
 Conducting fewer tests also gives them the flexibility to hire more candidates.
 Now, coming back to the drug test-related chaos, you might have to go through a drug screening during the hiring process.
-That means even if you volunteer you cannot skip drug screening.
+That means even if you volunteer you cannot skip drug screening/ alcohol testing.

 When do firefighters get drug tested?

 If you are planning to make your career as a firefighter, you might witness drug testing at various times.
 Drug testing during the hiring process, drug tests due to suspicious activities, drug tests after returning to work, and drug tests after a mishappening are the main incidence when you might get tested.

 It is the most common and obvious time when you might be called for a drug test.
 Firefighting agencies do not want to hire individuals addicted to drugs.
 All firefighting agencies look forward to hiring the most potential employees.

 The job you are looking for needs resilience and devotion.
 You have to work for the people and save their lives in deadly situations.
 If something wrong happens with you, your team, or the public; questions will be raised upon the agency and no agency wants its name to be degraded.

 Sometimes, you might be called at midnight to save people stuck in the fire.
 You need to be quick and active as one wrong step could affect the lives of many individuals.
 Now, you would have understood how responsible you have to be to get hired as a firefighter.